"The world, art, and self explain each other: each is the aesthetic oneness of opposites," — Eli Siegel

 It is possible--in fact it is necessary--for people of one culture to be able to understand people of any other culture.
 If it is true, as some think, that every culture is so completely unique that the feelings of a person born into it cannot be understood by a person of another background--well then, how can there be hope for the world to be kind?
 How can there be hope for citizens of the United States, steeped in American culture, to understand the people of Iraq from within and so, be kind?
 How can there be hope for Palestinians and Israelis to understand one another so deeply that war and hate are no longer the compelling things they have been for years?

-For mutual understanding between people of different backgrounds to be possible--and we know it has occurred in history--there must be things that every culture has in common, every person has in common.
-It is this common basis that makes possible the "translations" we know have occurred: as when, for example, Sir Walter Scott wrote about a Jewish family, Isaac and Rebecca, with sympathy and accuracy in his novel Ivanhoe.
+For mutual understanding between people of different backgrounds to be possible--and we know it has occurred in history at certain times--there must be things that every culture has in common, every person has in common.
+It is this common basis that makes possible the "translations" we know have occurred--as when, for example, Sir Walter Scott wrote about a Jewish family, Isaac and Rebecca, with sympathy and accuracy in his novel Ivanhoe--"translating" the feeings of people different from himself for others to read about and experience .

-It is the mission of this website to show that the method of Aesthetic Realism--the education founded by the poet, critic, and scholar Eli Siegel--is the means to meet this large and humane goal of scientific anthropology.
+It is the mission of this website to show that the method of Aesthetic Realism--the philosophy founded by the poet, critic, and scholar Eli Siegel--is the means to the understanding that can meet this large and humane goal of scientific anthropology.

 The Permanent Opposites Are the Natural Units Anthropology Needs